ordina-jworks/ordina-jworks.github.io/_posts/2018-08-09-streaming-traffic-data.md

 Several [Spring Boot](https://spring.io/projects/spring-boot) applications will be made which will handle this data:
 * Transform the data into events with [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/)
+* Do some stream processing using just plain old native java.
 * Process these events with [Kafka Streams](https://kafka.apache.org/documentation/streams/) with [Spring Kafka](https://spring.io/projects/spring-kafka)
 * Do similar processing with [Apache Storm](http://storm.apache.org/)